xvik/gradle-quality-plugin/README.md

 If you need to know exact console reporting time use `--info` option.
 Plugin writes reporting execution time as info log (see log messages starting with `[plugin:quality]` just after quality tools logs).

+Alternatively, you can disable console reporting and run quality tasks with `--profile` again to see "pure" quality plugins time.

+### HTML reports

+Checkstyle, pmd, codenarc plugins will produce both xml and html reports.
+Findbugs plugin could produce only xml or html report, but xml report is required for console reporting.
+So quality plugin have to manually generate findbugs html report using custom xsl.

+You may be sure that all html reports are generated, even when console reporting is disabled.
+(of course, if you don't disable findbugs plugin configuration with quality.findbugs = false).

+All plugins will put link to html report in general error message, except findbugs which will have to put link to xml report.
+Link to findbugs html report is printed to console manually after errors reporting.
+If console reporting disabled, findbugs html report path is not printed, because it should be shown only when errors found, but quality plugin can't know it without parsing xml report (which is useless without console reporting).

 ### Might also like